What's On

 Amateur radio, also known as “ham radio”, is a hobby about experimenting and communicating using not only radio, but a range of technologies including satellites, the internet and even beams of light!

-In New Zealand hams are licensed by the Radio Radio Spectrum Management (RSM).
+In New Zealand hams are licensed by the Radio Spectrum Management (RSM).
 Once licensed, an amateur can operate two-way radio equipment from home, from vehicles and from anywhere in New Zealand and in many cases when overseas too.

 Find your Local Branch